 Depth-range culling.
 For a given depth range, we cull the associated geometry using a depth-range octree.
 Our octree is a geometric partition of the faces, according to their centroids.
-Our depth-range octree is similar to the octree from [31] for isosurface extraction.
+Our depth-range octree is similar to the octree from [25] for isosurface extraction.
 However, instead of using scalar values, our octree uses dynamically changing depth ranges to cull the geometry outside the current depth range.
-Each octree node contains a vector of face indices.
-The depth range of a node is the minimum and maximum distance from the eye to the bounding box of the node.
+Each octree node contains an array of face indices.
+The depth range of a node is the minimum and maximum distance from the eye to the bounding box corners of the node.
 To find the faces matching a given depth range, the octree nodes are culled hierarchically by traversing nodes that may contain triangles in the given depth range.
 Next, the collection of triangles in the matching octree nodes are culled according to their distance from the viewpoint.
-The remaining triangles are then inserted into a vector for sorting.
+The remaining triangles are then inserted into an array for sorting.
 We use a radix sort on the face centroids, as in [6].
-The triangles are then sent as a vertex array for direct rendering on the client
+The triangles are then sent as a vertex array for direct rendering on the client.

 To increment the depth range on each pass, we uniformly divide the range of the minimum and maximum distance from the eye to the bounding box of the mesh.
 This has the unfortunate side effect that the number of triangles per slice can vary in size.
-Since the sorting and the network transfers are more efficient for large packets, we collect packets and only transmit them to the client when a user-specified target is reached.
+We address this issue by collecting packets on the server and only transmitting them to the client when a user-specified target triangle count is reached.
+This results in good performance since the sorting and network transfers are more efficient for larger packets.

 View-frustum culling.
-When interactively exploring regions of the mesh in detail, often many of the faces are outside of the view-frustum.
+When interactively exploring regions of the mesh in detail, often many of the faces are outside of the viewfrustum.
 These faces should not be transmitted to the client.
 Therefore, in addition to the depth range test, we also perform view-frustum culling for each node of the octree.
 The left, right, bottom and top planes of the frustum are computed from the modelview-projection matrix sent by the client.
-This results in significant performance improvements for zoomed-in views of the dataset.
+This results in significant performance improvements for zoomed-in views of the dataset (see Figure 5).

 Compression.
-Network transfers become a bottleneck for client-server systems with high bandwidth.
-To reduce the bandwidth, we compress the transmitted vertex arrays using the open-source zlib library based on Huffman codes, which is fast and robust.
-We use the maximum level of compression in all our results.
+Network transfers become a bottleneck for clientserver systems with high bandwidth.
+To reduce the bandwidth, we compress the transmitted vertex arrays using the open-source zlib library2 based on Huffman codes, which is fast and robust.
+We use the maximum level of compression for our client-server data transfers.